Financial Aid

 Students who receive federal financial aid and do not attend any classes will be required to repay all of the funds they have received.
 Students who withdraw from all classes prior to completing more than 60% of the semester are subject to return of Title IV funds requirements, will have financial aid eligibility recalculated based on the percentage of the semester completed, and will be required to repay any unearned financial aid received.
 At Mt.
 SAC a student’s withdrawal date is determined as follows:

-1. the date the student officially notified the Admissions and Records Office of his or her intent to withdraw, or
+1. the date the student officially notified the Admissions and Records Office of their intent to withdraw, or

 2. the midpoint of the semester for a student who leaves without notifying the college, or